-Additional information: http://www.iaea.org/Publications/Documents/Conventions/cppnm.html The Convention on the Physical Protection of Nuclear Material is the only legally binding undertaking dealing with the physical protection of nuclear materials.
+The Convention on the Physical Protection of Nuclear Material is the only legally binding undertaking dealing with the physical protection of nuclear materials.
 It was established to implement measures related to the prevention, detection and punishment of offenses relating to such materials following the Non-Proliferation Treaty review conference of 1975 and the passage of the Nuclear Non-Proliferation Act by the US in 1978.
 It provides a framework for international cooperation against the theft or unauthorized diversion of nuclear materials from civilian to military programs and obliges CPPNM member states to ensure the physical protection of nuclear material during international transit.

 The Convention was amended in 2005, with the updated version creating a legal obligation for states parties to protect peaceful nuclear facilities and material in domestic use, storage and transit.
 It also provides for expanded cooperation between and among states parties regarding rapid measures to locate and recover stolen or smuggled nuclear material, mitigate any radiological consequences of sabotage, and prevent and combat related offenses.
 The amendment will take effect when two-thirds of the states parties to the Convention have ratified it (91 of the current 136 states parties).
-As of July 2008, 17 states have ratified the amended Convention.
+As of April 2013, 67 states have accepted or ratified the amended Convention.